Introduction

 Since about more than 90% of India's trade by volume is conducted via the country’s maritime route, there is a continuous need to develop India's ports and trade related infrastructure to accelerate growth in the manufacturing industry and to assist the 'Make in India' initiative.
 India has 12 major ports and approximately 200 non-major ports administered by Central and State Governments respectively.

-As per the studies conducted under the Sagarmala Program , it is expected that by 2025, cargo traffic at Indian ports will be approximately 2500 MMTPA while the current cargo handling capacity of Indian ports is only 2400+ MMTPA.
+The National Perspective Plan (2016) under Sagarmala projected 2500+ million metric tonnes per annum (MMTPA) traffic by 2025, while the current cargo handling capacity of Indian ports is ~2600+ MMTPA.
 A roadmap has been prepared for increasing the Indian port capacity to 3300+ MMTPA by 2025 to cater to the growing traffic.
 This includes port operational efficiency improvement, capacity expansion of existing ports and new port development.

 Port Connectivity Enhancement